js13kGames/games/games/i-got-up-on-the-wrong-foot/README.md

+> [!NOTE]
-⚠️ Due to a SVG bug in Firefox, this game currently looks better on Webkit browsers (Chrome, Edge, Safari) ⚠️
+> Due to an SVG bug in Firefox, this game currently looks better in Webkit browsers (Chrome, Edge, Safari)

 It's your (unlucky) day!
 You got up on the wrong foot.